9. Circle of fifths

 This figure is called the circle of fifths, because it show all the notes going from fifth to fifth.
 So the fifth of C is G, the fifth of G is D, the fifth of D is A, etc...

-As all the notes are arranged by fifths, we can easily see what the fifth of each note, by going clockwise on the circle.
+As all the notes are arranged by fifths, we can easily see what's the fifth of each note, by going clockwise on the circle.

-But as the forth is a fifth below the tonic we can also quickly see the forth of each note by going anti clockwise on the circle.
-So the forth of G is C, the forth of C is F, the forth of F is Bb, the forth of B is E, etc...
+And as a fourth is a fifth below the tonic, we can also quickly see the fourth of each note by going anti-clockwise on the circle.
+So the fourth of G is C, the fourth of C is F, the fourth of F is Bb, so on so fourth (pun intended).

 But more that notes, this circle represent tonalities.
-And this circle allows you to know quickly which notes are in each tonalities.
+And this circle allows you to quickly know which notes are in each tonality.

-The tonality of C major, that is at the top, is made only of natural notes.
-Which means it's all the white keys of a piano keyboard.
+The tonality of C major, that is at the top, is made of only natural notes.
+Which means that it's all the white keys on the piano keyboard.